All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Insecure Love Interest: When he was courting Scarlett, Kyros believed that because of his past as a murderer, he wasn't good enough for her.

 - It's Personal with the Dragon: While he truly wanted to free Dressrosa of Doflamingo's rule, he also wanted to defeat Diamante for killing Scarlet.
 He succeeds.

 - Living Legend: So badass that a statue was placed in front of the Corrida Colosseum to honor his 3000 victories as a gladiator.
 Crosses into Shrouded in Myth territory during his time as a toy since the statue (and the 3000 win record) remained while everyone's memories of him were erased.

 - Living Toys: He is one of many living in Dressrosa.

 - Luke, I Am Your Father: He is Rebecca's biological father, Scarlett's husband, and King Riku's son-in-law, making him a member of the Riku royal family and one of the main targets of the Donquixote family, just like his daughter.

-- Still in the present, he cries Tears of Joy again when his daughter tells him she doesn't give a crap about his criminal record, and throws away her status as princess so they can live together.
+- Manly Tears: Kyros is one of the manliest characters in the series, but that doesn't stop him from expressing his emotions.
+Every time he cries when he's extremely happy, such as wehn his daughter is born, when Doflamingo is defeated (as he's relieved that the 10 years old tyranny finally ends) and in the culmination of his and Rebecca's character arcs, when his daughter tells him she doesn't give a crap about his criminal record, and throws away her status as princess so they can live together.